pymumu/smartdns/ReadMe_en.md

    Support finding the fastest access IP address from the IP address list of the domain name and returning it to the client to avoid DNS pollution and improve network access speed.

 1. **Support for multiple query protocols**
-   Support UDP, TCP, DOT(DNS over TLS), DOH(DNS over HTTPS) queries and service, and non-53 port queries, effectively avoiding DNS pollution and protect privacy, and support query DNS over socks5, http proxy.
+   Support UDP, TCP, DOT(DNS over TLS), DOH(DNS over HTTPS), DOQ(DNS over Quic), DOH3(DNS over HTTP3) queries and service, and non-53 port queries, effectively avoiding DNS pollution and protect privacy, and support query DNS over socks5, http proxy.

 1. **Domain IP address specification**
    Support configuring IP address of specific domain to achieve the effect of advertising filtering, and avoid malicious websites.